 Satisfactory Academic Progress (SAP)

-Federal regulations require all schools participating in Title IV federal financial aid programs to have a Satisfactory Academic Progress (SAP) policy.
-Title IV financial aid programs include: Pell Grant, Supplemental Education Opportunity Grant (SEOG), Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, PLUS Loan, and Work‐Study.
+Federal regulation requires all schools participating in Title IV federal financial aid programs to have a Satisfactory Academic Progress (SAP) policy.
+Title IV financial aid programs include the Pell Grant, Supplemental Education Opportunity Grant (SEOG), Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, PLUS Loan, and Work–Study.
 The requirements of this policy apply to all students as one determinant of eligibility for financial aid.

 Minimum Standards

-Pace – The quantitative requirement has two parts, (a) Required Completion Rate and (b) Maximum Time frame.
+2. Pace – the quantitative requirement has two parts, Required Completion Rate and Maximum Time Frame.

 • Required Completion Rate – You must, regardless of degree, earn 67% of all credits attempted.
 This is a cumulative calculation and includes credits attempted at Lakeshore as well as all schools at which courses were taken and counted toward your Lakeshore degree.
 If you do not earn 67% of all credit hours attempted you will be placed on financial aid warning, probation, or suspension depending on your history.